Questions for your Wedding Photographer at your Interview

 4. Image turnaround

 How long will it take to get your photos back from your photographer?
 That’s the million dollar question!
 So this usually depends on a few things, are they a full time wedding photographer, how much time they spend editing and just how busy they are.
 Just as an example I’m a full time wedding photographer, I spend a ton of time editing and I’m always pretty packed out, so my turnaround is 1 month or less.
+I get asked this question at almost every interview, which is cool, I love that they’re excited!

 5. Contracts to sign